The Lafayette Cemetery #1 in New Orleans

 - McLellan-Fayesoux-Scudder Tombs

-The focal point of this miniature raised graveyard is the broken column – a symbol for life being cut short.
-This tomb is a memorial for the 22 year old son of the McLellan family, who was killed in action in the American Civil War.
+The focal point of this miniature raised graveyard is the broken column – a symbol of life being cut short.
+This tomb is a memorial for the 22-year-old son of the McLellan family, who was killed in action in the American Civil War.
 He was a Confederate soldier who died at the Battle of Richmond in 1862.
-Several other members of the family are buried at the site, and the small enclosure in front of it is owned by the family as well, and was used for All Saints Day celebrations.
+Several other members of the family are buried at the site, and the small enclosure in front of it is owned by the family as well and was used for All Saints Day celebrations.
 All Saints Day, November 1st, was traditionally a day when people would go to cemeteries and tend to the graves of loved ones.
 In typical New Orleans style, it became a day of celebration, with music and food vendors, families picnicking and visiting, children playing among the tombs, and nuns collecting donations for various charities.

 - The Secret Garden